 mail: thom at thomblum dot com

-He is co-founder of The International Computer Music Association, served as an associate editor of the M.I.T.
-Press Computer Music Journal, and is a member of the seven-person San Francisco Tape Music Collective.
+He is co-founder of The International Computer Music Association (1978), served as Associate Editor of the M.I.T.
+Press Journals Computer Music Journal (1987-1996), and is a member of the seven person San Francisco Tape Music Collective (2000-present).

 His most recent musical activities include his 2020-21 release of “Collections”, a digital four album set available on the sfSound label, and the completion of a 2022 electroacoustic suite titled Three Improvisitions.
 He also presented invited talks about his music at CREATE, of the University of California, Santa Barbara, and at Art-talk Salon.
 And, as Artist in Residence at the Prelinger Library, he created, installed, and composed scores for a twelve-channel sound system that reflects and interacts with the Library’s space, its contents and the visitors in the stacks.

 Thom Blum is also a technologist and developer.
 In 1992 he and three cohorts who had previously worked as researchers for Yamaha Music Technologies formed the multimedia engineering firm, Muscle Fish LLC (website snapshot from May 2000, courtesy of Internet Archive’s Wayback Machine.).
 There they developed a technology to automatically measure the similarity of sounds.
 By 1999 they had been granted their first patent, developed software development kits and full applications capable of audio content-based retrieval.
 In 2000, Muscle Fish was acquired by Audible Magic Corporation where the original Muscle Fish technology has been redirected towards the identification of full music and video.